 SHANN RAY’S story collection AMERICAN MASCULINE (Graywolf Press), a muscular ensemble of stories set primarily in the small towns and reservations of Montana, is the winner of the American Book Award.

 Named by Esquire as one of Three Books Every Man Should Read, and selected by Kirkus Reviews as a Best Book, Best Short Story Collection, and Editor’s Choice selection, American Masculine considers the threshold over which men and women pass into a new country of grace.
-Winner of the Bread Loaf Writers’ Conference Bakeless Prize, American Masculine also won the High Plains Book Award for Best First Book and Best Short Story Collection.
+Winner of the Bread Loaf Writers’ Conference Bakeless Prize, American Masculine also won the High Plains Book Award for Best Short Story Collection.

 With starred reviews from Publishers Weekly, the American Library Association, Kirkus Reviews and Shelf-Awareness American Masculine has been called a book of “elegance”, “muscularity” and “astonishing power”, “prophetic”, “lyrical” and “fiercely written”, forming a ”true and pure depiction of sorrow and a primer for forgiveness.” ”These stories are powerful literary stunners,” said Booklist, “there is not a weak story in the entire collection.”